mjd3502/SWEN-261-Final-Project/docs/DesignDoc.md

 The MIA Foundation U Fund website has been thoughtfully designed to align with two fundamental Object-Oriented (OO) design principles: High Cohesion and the Single Responsibility Principle (SRP).
 These principles are reflected in both the frontend (Angular) and backend (Java) components and modules.

-> High Cohesion is evident in the design, where related responsibilities are grouped together within modules.
+High Cohesion is evident in the design, where related responsibilities are grouped together within modules.
 For instance, in the Angular frontend, the navigation bar component has a specific purpose: facilitating user navigation.
 Initially, this navigation was included in various modules, but the team recognized that it deserved a module of its own.
 With this implementatin ,the navbar can be implemented in different components of the applicatin avoiding repetition.

-> The Single Responsibility Principle (SRP) is well implemented, ensuring that each class or module has a single, well-defined responsibility.
+The Single Responsibility Principle (SRP) is well implemented, ensuring that each class or module has a single, well-defined responsibility.
 In the frontend, different components are dedicated to specific views or tasks.
 For example, the navigation bar component focuses solely on navigation, avoiding mixed responsibilities.
 This design principle is also evident in the backend, where user management and funding basket functionalities are separated into different controllers.
 Users are isolated in their primary task of logging in, while the Funding Basket Controller exclusively handles operations related to the basket, such as adding and removing needs.

+Information Expert is implemented such that little to none work has to be done after calling a function.
+That is to say functions are implemented to return usable values, rather than returning something which has to modified or checked against another set of requirements.
+An example of this is with a function implemented to check if a user is new or not, simple returning a boolean rather than using a previously implemented function to return all users, then checking that for duplicate upon returning.

 By following these OO design principles, the MIA Foundation U Fund website has a maintainable and extensible code, enhancing the overall quality of the project.